 Frozen Food Due to Fear of Listeria Contamination

 The voluntary recall came when Amy’s Kitchen was notified by one of their organic spinach suppliers that their spinach may be tainted with the bacteria.
-If consumed by the young, elderly or anybody with a weakened immune systems, Listeria monocytogenes can cause serious or fatal infections, and it can cause pregnant women to miscarry or have a stillbirth.
-Otherwise healthy individuals may experience less severe symptoms like fever, headache, stiffness, nausea and diarrhea.
+If consumed by the young, elderly, or anybody with weakened immune systems, Listeria monocytogenes can cause serious or fatal infections, and it can cause pregnant women to miscarry or have a stillbirth.
+Otherwise healthy individuals may experience less severe symptoms like fever, headache, stiffness, nausea, and diarrhea.

 The Centers for Disease Control and Prevention state that Listeria monocytogenes is often found in soil and water and can survive for years in a food processing factory.
 The bacteria can contaminate raw meats and vegetables, as well as cooked and processed foods.

 The recall by Amy’s Kitchen wasn’t prompted by complaints of illness; they issued the recall out of an “abundance of caution,” according to a recent press release by the Food and Drug Administration.
 Many loyal customers stand behind the California-based family business, with comments about the recall like: